kvc0/protosocket/README.md

 Protosockets avoid too many opinions - you have (get?) to choose your own message ordering and concurrency semantics.
-You can make an implicitly ordered stream, or a non-blocking out-of-order stream.
+You can make an implicitly ordered stream, or a non-blocking out-of-order stream, or anything in between.

 Tools to facilitate protocol buffers over tcp are provided in [`protosocket-prost`](./protosocket-prost/).
 You can see the protocol buffers example in [`example-proto`](./example-proto/).

-Currently the tools are pretty low-level, and there's room for higher level wrappers that establish, for example, request and response in an async function.
+If you're only using rust, of course you can hand-write prost structs, but if you want to use a protosocket server with clients in other languages you'll want to generate from protos.